 An e-commerce business model is a company's plan for how it will monetize selling products or services online.
 There are many ways to do this, but some common e-commerce business models include selling goods directly to consumers, selling goods to other businesses, or providing digital services.

-Categories of E-Commerce Business Models
+The 4 Major E-Commerce Business Models

 There are many types of e-commerce business models.
 With examples, we cover the most popular ones here.